1984 Soviet Union tornado outbreak: List of confirmed tornadoes

-Ivanovo/Lunyovo
+Ivanovo, Ivanovo Oblast–Lunyovo, Kostroma Oblast

 This large, long-tracked, and devastating tornado, considered one of the worst in Russian history, destroyed numerous towns and villages along its path.
 Rated F4 on the Fujita scale, the 1130 metres tornado killed at least 69 people and injured more than 130 others.
 About 1,180 homes were also damaged, destroyed or leveled by the tornado.
 Some estimates indicate up to 95 deaths or even more, with some sources suggesting 400 deaths in the outbreak were all related to the Ivanovo tornado.

 At 1130 UTC—other sources say 1205 UTC—this powerful multiple vortex tornado touched down 15 mi south of Ivanovo.
 Near Ivanovo, the tornado snapped or bent pine, spruce, and birch trees about 1–3 m from ground level.
 In the town itself, the tornado picked up and cast aside a crane, weighing 320000 kg, and threw a water tank, weighing 50,000 kg, over a distance of 200 m.
 ESWD mentions that the tornado destroyed factory areas.

 Near the Volga River, the tornado ripped up trees by their roots and destroyed many small huts.
 Steel water containers capable of holding 150 m3 of water were carried 100 m in the air and transported 1 km from their original site.
 Hail in association with the parent thunderstorm weighed up to 1 kg, among the heaviest hailstones measured anywhere in the world; though the measurement came with few details, it is comparable to the world record, a hailstone also measuring 1 kg in Bangladesh on April 15, 1986.
 The F4 tornado tracked for 99 mi—though some sources suggest only 80 km—before dissipating near Lunyovo in Yaroslavl Oblast.
 It caused at least 92 deaths, though many others likely went unreported.

-Kostroma/Lyubim

-According to Russian researchers writing in the 1980s, this tornado was either the same as the Ivanovo tornado or a member of the Ivanovo tornado family; if the latter, it may indicate that the Ivanovo tornado was in fact two separate tornadoes spawned by the same thunderstorm.
-However, recent research indicates that the Ivanovo storm was not the same as the one that produced the Kostroma tornado.
-Numerous trees were thrown long distances by the tornado.
-A crane weighing 350 tonne was knocked over, and numerous other structures were damaged.
 The severity of the damage was rated F4; however, there are indications that the tornado may have attained F5 intensity.